pierredepascale/icsvm/README.md

 interpreted.
 With each function call there is an associated inline cache that records at runtime which closure is called at this point.

-Missing are triggers that causes a closure to be recompiled and optimized with the knowledge contained in the inline caches.
-The optimizing compiler is also missing.
+Currently it is missing an optimizing compiler that produces optimized code with the knowledge contained in the inline caches.